-Introduction to Individual and Dual Sports
+Introduction to Team Sports

-CATALOG DESCRIPTION: This course is designed to teach individual/dual sports activities (i.e., tennis, pickleball, badminton, etc.) basic to the physical education programs.
+CATALOG DESCRIPTION: This course is designed to teach team sport activities (I.E., basketball, volleyball, softball, soccer, etc.) basic to physical education programs.
 Emphasis will be placed on skill development and methods and techniques for teaching these sport skills.
 Evaluation techniques for measuring knowledge and skill in these activities will also be stressed.

-TEXT: Mood, Musker and Rink.
-(2007).
-Sports and Recreational Activities.
+TEXT: Mood, Musker and Rink, (2007).
+Sports and recreation activities.
 14th ed.
 McGraw-Hill Publishers.